Kovah/LinkAce/deploy/README.md

   - a cronjob which runs every minute to properly execute scheduled commands
   - if autoscaling is enabled
     - a HorizontalPodAutoscaler for the LinkAce container
-- if MariaDB and Redis
+- if MariaDB, Redis, or Meilisearch are enabled
-  - an additional Deployment including MariaDB and Redis
+  - an additional Deployment including MariaDB, Redis, and Meilisearch
-  - Services for both applications
+  - Services for the enabled applications
-  - PersistentVolumeClaim for both applications
+  - PersistentVolumeClaims for the enabled applications

 ## Requirements